shapeshiftONE/redditAMA/README.md

 ## POAPs

 - 1000 POAPs were pre-minted prior to the beginning of the AMA, and claiming method is currently being devised.

+# Final Results

+- Final CSV file will be attached once NFT winners are picked and a complete sweep of the thread is conducted for POAPs.